Lab Rats Challenge

 Lab Rats Challenge is an Australian children's game show.
 The program began broadcasting on 4 August 2008 at 4 pm on the Nine Network with hosts Drew Jarvis and Nicole Dixon.
 On 5 March 2012, the show moved to the Seven Network with Aleisha Rose replacing Dixon for the revived series.
-On 12 February 2013 at 10:15 am, the show moved to ABC3 (now known as 'ABC ME').
+On 12 February 2013 at 10:15 am, the show moved to ABC3 (later known as 'ABC ME').
 The show has also been broadcast on Cartoon Network.

 In contrast to other Australian children's game shows such as Sharky's Friends, A*mazing, and Go Go Stop, which are filmed on a large set in front of a live studio audience, Lab Rats Challenge uses several smaller sets resembling an abandoned science laboratory as well as special effects sequences inserted in post-production.
 It is filmed in Brisbane's Channel 9 studio on Mount Coot-tha, Queensland.

 Gameplay

 The challenges on the show are born from science experiments, such as guessing how many drops of water will fit on a twenty cent coin.
 Each episode's final challenge, The Labyrinth, features the children competitors racing through a series of physical and mental challenges.
 The 1st pair to make it through the labyrinth gets cheesed at the end.
 This is similar in style to the maze on early 1990s Australian kids game show A*mazing and 1990s American show Legends of the Hidden Temple.